i-love-flamingo/pugtemplate/Readme.md

     li= index + ': ' + val
 ```

-The pug_template module takes this JavaScript and uses the go-bases JS engine otto to parse the JavaScript
+The pug_template module takes this JavaScript and uses the go-based JS engine otto to parse the JavaScript
 and transpile it into actual go code.
 While this works for some standard statements and language constructs (default datatypes such as maps, list, etc),
 this does not support certain things such as OOP or the JS stdlib.